Alerts: Spaceport's Event System

 }

-// Domain-specific operation that multiple handlers might need
+// Domain-specific operation

 void markAsFailed(String reason) {

-getOrder().status = 'failed'
+order.status = 'failed'

-getOrder().failureReason = reason
+order.failureReason = reason

 this.cancelled = true // Stop further alert processing